intanismail/Coursera/DevelopingDataProducts/Project/slides.md

-- In this analysis, we will look at the distribution of the fuel consumption based on transmission types, number of cylinders and number of gears for each models.
+- In this analysis, we will look at the distribution of the fuel consumption based on transmission types, number of cylinders and number of gears for each model.

-- Based on these factors, a distribution of gas mileages is plotted and a list of automobiles models is displayed as a result.
+- Based on these factors, a distribution of gas mileages is plotted and a list of automobile models is displayed as a result.

+- Sample code and plot are shown in the next two slides.

 List of manual transmission by gear
 ========================================================